Holy-Shine/movie_recommend_system/README.md

 # movie_recommend_system
-a system of movie recommendation
+a system for movie recommendation